Appeals for Places in Year 7, September 2022

 My child did not get a place at the school we applied to.
 Can I complain to the Ombudsman?

 - In some cases, yes.
-The Ombudsman is not another level of appeal and cannot question decisions if they were taken properly and fairly by the admissions authority (at Cardinal Heenan, the school governing body making the decision on a place) or the appeal panel.
+The Ombudsman is not another level of appeal and cannot question decisions if they were taken properly and fairly by the admissions authority (at Cardinal Heenan, the school governing is the admissions authority) or the appeal panel.

 - The Ombudsman can consider your complaint if you think that a place at a school was refused because of some unfairness or mistake by the admissions authority, or if your appeal was handled incorrectly.